 Difference Between Power of Attorney and Guardianship of a Parent

 The difference between power of attorney and guardianship is a common question that adult children ask.
 The responsibilities of an agent under a power of attorney versus guardianship of a parent have similarities and differences.
-Pamela D Wilson shares common concerns of family members in addition to definitions that are important to know.
+Learn common concerns of family members in addition to definitions that are important to know.

-As a professional fiduciary who served as an agent under a medical and financial power of attorney and a court-appointed guardian for elderly and disabled clients, I will explain the similarities and the differences.
-Where possible, I will give examples of actual situations.
+As a professional fiduciary who served as an agent under a medical and financial power of attorney and a court-appointed guardian for elderly and disabled clients, Pamela D Wilson explains the similarities, differences and gives examples of real-life situations.

 What is The Difference Between Power of Attorney and Guardianship of a Parent?